 Merry Christmas and Happy Holidays to all!

 This post is a BizzyBlog Christmas Eve tradition.
-The video (“Amazing Grace and Taps – For Veterans”) was first added last year (HT to Dan Bloom).
+The video (“Amazing Grace and Taps – For Veterans”) was first added in 2011 (HT to Dan Bloom).

 The malls and the Main Streets will soon fall silent.
 The ringing cash registers, the happy cries of children, the hearty greetings of a thousand fraudulent Santas will soon be ghostly echoes in shuttered shops and across silent streets.